 First of all, congratulations!
 Regardless of whether you wrote 2,000, 15,000, or 50,000 words, you deserve the highest praise, a lot of sleep, and a huge "Thank God It's Over" party.

 Once you've rested a bit and can think clearly again, make sure to relax before you come back to your novel.
-Grab a book, go for a walk with your dog, call your friends you haven't seen for a month.
+Grab a book, go for a walk with your dog, and call your friends you haven't seen for a month.

 And then?
 Then write another one.